brianga0/Carbon-Emission-Prediction/README.md

-# Fuel-Consumption-Rating-Prediction
+# Carbon-Emission-Prediction
-Implementing a linear regression model to predict a vehicle's fuel consumption rating.
+Implementing a linear regression model to predict a vehicle's carbon emission.